panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 type: post
 ---

-React `useState()` hook let's you create, access and manage the state inside of functional React components.
+React `useState()` hook lets you create, access, and manage the state inside of functional React components.

 In this post, I'll let you know the subtle way of how React updates the state of the component: async or sync?